boldflight/BibleConverter/test_EPUB/output/Song_of_Solomon.md

 [10] I was a wall,
 and my breasts were like fortress towers.
 Then I found favor in his eyes.

+### Solomon’s Vineyard and the Beloved’s Vineyard

 [11] Solomon had a vineyard at Baal Hamon;
 he leased out the vineyard to those who maintained it.
 Each was to bring 1,000 shekels of silver for its fruit.
 [12] My vineyard, which belongs to me, is at my disposal alone.
 The thousand shekels belong to you, O Solomon, and 200 shekels belong to those who maintain it for its fruit.

+### Epilogue: The Lover’s Request and His Beloved’s Invitation

 [13] O you who stay in the gardens, my companions are listening attentively for your voice;
 let me be the one to hear it!